Stopwatch-style Work Timer

 The workflow does not assign a work type to work items.
 If you want to add a specific work type programmatically, you can modify the on-change rule that stops the timer and generates the work item.
-For an example, see the suggested customization for the Stop timer when the value for "Timer" becomes "Stop" rule.
+For specific instructions, refer to the corresponding page in our Developer Portal.

 Start timer when the value for "Timer" becomes "Start"